 In this tutorial, we will discuss how to multiply all elements in a list in Python.
 There are multiple ways to perform multiplication within a list.
 We will discuss some of them here.
 If you want to see our other Step By Step Python List Tutorials Click here.

-Multiply all elements in a list using Traversal method
+Multiply all elements in a list using the Traversal method

-Using the traversal method to multiply all elements in List, we will run a for loop and traverse through the list.
-For loop will multiply every number to the previous number each time it iterates.
-For example, when the first time it iterates, it will multiply it with 1.
+Using the traversal method to multiply all elements in the List, we will run a for loop and traverse through the list.
+For loop will multiply every number by the previous number each time it iterates.
+For example, when the first time it iterates, it will multiply it by 1.
 The res is set to 1 and not 0 since every number multiplied by 0 is 0.
-The second time it iterates, it will multiply it with the product of 1 and the previous number and so on.
+The second time it iterates, it will multiply it with the product of 1 and the previous number, and so on.

 # Code Starts here